Food and Beverage Header

 Fill out this form, and one our experts will contact you.

-Ultraviolet treatment using photolysis is rapidly growing in popularity for reducing monochloramines in water.
+Ultraviolet treatment using photolysis is rapidly growing in popularity for reducing chloramines in water.
 The breakdown products from treating monochloramine with UV are primarily nitrate, nitrite, nitrogen, and chloride ions, which are non-hazardous.
 At typical pH and dissolved oxygen levels in municipal treated waters, ammonia formation is negligible.
+A key benefit of UV technology is the ability to treat free chlorine and chloramine effectively, eliminating the concern regarding sudden changes in municipal water treatment impacting your water quality.

 UV technology has been successfully demonstrated in the industrial segment for being an ideal solution for chloramine reduction, given the following benefits: